-North Korea's Foreign Ministry voiced its displeasure with upcoming joint US-South Korean joint military exercises it called "aggressive" but made no mention of the reported missile launches Tuesday.
+Although it made no mention of the launches, North Korea’s Foreign Ministry also issued a statement voicing its displeasure with upcoming joint US-South Korean joint military exercises it called “aggressive.”

-The statement read Pyongyang would be forced to "seek a new road" if Seoul and Washington were to continue to "sharpen a sword to do us harm."
+Pyongyang would be forced to “seek a new road” if Seoul and Washington were to continue to “sharpen a sword to do us harm,” it said.

 North Korea made two launches last week, a senior US official previously told CNN.

 The official said US military intelligence tracked a new launch from North Korea on Friday morning local time (Thursday in the United States).
 According to the initial assessment, the projectile appeared to be similar to the short range ballistic missiles fired earlier this week, the official said, referring to Wednesday’s twin launches from North Korea’s east coast.

 US President Donald Trump recently said he had “no problem” with the recent launches.

 Asked for his reaction to North Korean ballistic missile testing, he responded: “Short-range missiles.
 We never made an agreement on that.
 I have no problem.”